npm/ndm/README.md

 }
 ```

-3. update your package's bin to look something like this:
+3. update your package's bin to look something like this (the argument passed to ndm's require is the name of the module in the sevice.json that you'd like to run):

 ```
 #!/usr/bin/env node